Tuesday, August 23, 2011

 Did the Irish invent Black Soap?

+Although Scottish historian David Mac Ritchie never mentioned whether he believed the Irish invented black soap, he did conclude that the original Leprechauns were ethnically the wee Twa people of Africa.
 He points out that some of the early inhabitants of Ireland were Black wee people standing 3 to 3.5 feet tall.
 They had great knowledge of many things including medicinal technology (And African Black Soap).
 This knowledge of herbs and other wisdom was considered magic by the local people.
-Later this magic came to be symbolized by the magic dust of the leprechaun, which we now find out is actually the ash from the Plantain skin, which forms the base of Black Soap.
-I always found these findings most interesting.
+Later this magic came to be symbolized by the magic dust of the leprechaun, which we now find out is actually the ash from the Plantain skin, which forms...

 Read more »